 I saw this recipe first done on @LifeisbutDish story on Instagram. it is such a clever idea, I had to share it with you.
-It comes together super quickly and can be customized to fit any occasion.
-As always send me your pictures and comments.…

 I don’t know how I can get any luckier than to have a guest recipe for my dear friend Julia Wagner over at @asprinkleofjulia.
 Please enjoy this delicious recipe.
 This is a great recipe from my friend Julia Wagner.
 It has all the warm fuzzies…